ThinkEQ/assembly-solutions-ltd/src/pages/team/index.md

     image: /img/eric-briggs.jpg
   - name: Rob Parkinson
     jobtitle: Production Manager
-    bio: Rob is a remarkable and incredibly loyal member of our team as he has served 20 years and holds the outstanding record of 100% attendance for 20 years!
-Since joining in 2003 as a production operator, Rob has been fiercely committed to improving our operations by lean manufacturing and project managing machinery investments.
-Rob also oversees our engineering department and is responsible for all machinery services and tooling calibrations.
-Rob is an F1 fanatic and a proud father to daughter Daisy who is signed with Manchester United U11's Girls Football Club!
+    bio: >-
+      Rob is a dedicated and highly experienced member of the ASL team, with 22 years of service and an exceptional 21 years of perfect attendance.
+      Starting as a production operator in 2003, Rob has been integral in driving operational efficiency through lean manufacturing and managing key machinery investments.
+As head of the engineering department, he ensures the smooth running of all machinery services and tooling calibrations.

+      Outside of work, Rob is an avid F1 fan and enjoys cheering on his daughter, Daisy, who is plays football for Blackburn Rovers U14’s Girls Academy.
     image: /img/rob-parkinson.jpg
     interests:
       - formula1